 Here are some things to take into consideration:

 It is possible to build up antibodies to Botox over time.
-If you’ve stuck to all the proper guidelines above: coming for your regular appointments, getting the dosage your injector recommends, and your still not getting the results you are wanting, try one of the other products.
+If you’ve stuck to all the proper guidelines above: coming for your regular appointments, getting the dosage your injector recommends, and you're still not getting the results you want, try one of the other products.
 While all three products are from the same toxin, their molecular makeups are slightly different.
 Try switching back and forth and see if you like the results from one better than the other.
 We all have our personal preferences!